TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: TOB-SVD

+Our first Graded Agreement protocol is a variant of the graded agreement of MR~\cite{mr} (Section~\ref{sec:background}), designed to also satisfy Uniqueness for every grade.
+The protocol is {given in Figure~\ref{fig:ga-two-values}}.
+It lasts $3\Delta$ time, and requires that the number of Byzantine validators is less than half the number of active validators.
+Therefore, it specifically works in the $(3\Delta, 0,\frac{1}{2})$-sleepy model.

-The protocol still relies on the key ideas of the time-shifted quorum technique.
-A notable difference is that grade~$0$ outputs in the work of Momose and Ren~\cite{mr} are computed at time~$3\Delta$ using \emph{votes}, whereas our GA protocol does not have any other message other than inputs, and it computes grade~$0$ outputs at time~$2\Delta$.
+The protocol still relies on the key ideas of the time-shifted quorum technique presented above.
+A notable difference is that grade~$0$ outputs in MR~\cite{mr} are computed at time~$3\Delta$ using \msgnamge{VOTE} messages, whereas our GA protocol does not have any other message other than \logmsgname{} messages, and it computes grade~$0$ outputs at time~$2\Delta$.
 That said, votes in their GA are cast (almost) in the same way as grade~$0$ outputs are computed in our protocol, and they are essentially used to propagate the information forward until the end of the protocol.
-Another difference is the use of $|V_\Lambda^{\Delta} \cap V_\Lambda|$ when determining outputs of grade~$1$, which is related to the treatment of equivocations.
-Let us initially ignore that, and pretend that we output $(\Lambda, 1)$ when $|V_{\Lambda}^\Delta| > |S^{3\Delta}|/2$, i.e., exactly as $\overline{\mathcal{E}}(b)$ was used in the GA protocol of Momose and Ren~\cite{mr}.
+Another difference is the use of $|V_\Lambda^{\Delta} \cap V_\Lambda^{{3\Delta}}|$ when determining outputs of grade~$1$, which is related to the treatment of equivocations.
+Let us initially ignore that, and pretend that we output $(\Lambda, 1)$ when $|V_{\Lambda}^\Delta| > |S^{3\Delta}|/2$.